-If an employee's concern relates to how they have been treated this should be raised under the grievance or bullying and harassment policies.
+If an employee's concern relates to how they have been treated this should be raised under the School's Grievance or Bullying and Harassment Policies.

-The whistleblowing policy will not replace any existing policies or procedures.
-If misconduct is discovered as a result of any investigation under this policy the School's disciplinary policy will be used.
+The Whistleblowing Policy will not replace any existing policies or procedures.
+If misconduct is discovered as a result of any investigation under this policy the School's Disciplinary Policy will be used.